 - what research methods have been used to address these issues, problems or questions.

-- The written documentation that accompanies any submission of original practical work would normally be expected to be a minimum of 20,000 words in length.
+- The written documentation that accompanies any submission of original practical work would normally be expected to be between 15,000 and 20,000 words in length.

 - University examination procedures will be followed.
 Students from Art and Design will be required to produce for the external examiner an electronic reproduction of the practical project to accompany the written thesis (details to be agreed with the main supervisor or other member(s) of the supervisory team).

 Selection and Admission of Students

 - The University offers a number of doctoral degrees with a taught element; for example, taught doctoral programmes or 'professional doctorates' (eg: Doctor of Education [EdD]; Doctor of Engineering [EngD]).
 It also offers the Integrated PhD programme (eg: Integrated PhD in Economics) in certain disciplines.
 Both types of programmes are covered by this Code of Practice but have separate Regulations.